 If you’re under 30, you can get health coverage a few different ways, some designed specifically for you.
-With a range of plan types and costs, it’s not hard to find insurance that works for you.

 Health coverage options

 Here are some different ways to get health coverage.

 Getting or staying on a parent’s plan